Trajan's Dacian Wars

 Trajan's Dacian Wars (101–102, 105–106) were two military campaigns fought between the Roman Empire and the Dacians under King Decebalus during the reign of Emperor Trajan.
 The conflicts stemmed from repeated Dacian incursions into the province of Moesia and from Rome's growing need for resources.
-Discontent with the treaty Domitian had concluded with Decebalus in 89 CE persisted, and Trajan, keen to assert himself as a soldier-emperor, took the opportunity to reassert Roman authority.
+Discontent with the treaty Domitian had concluded with Decebalus in 89 AD persisted, and Trajan, keen to assert himself as a soldier-emperor, took the opportunity to reassert Roman authority.

-Trajan's First Dacian War began in 101 CE, when the emperor led a major offensive across the Danube using a pontoon bridge constructed by his engineer Apollodorus of Damascus, who also cut a road through the river cliffs.
+Trajan's First Dacian War began in 101 AD, when the emperor led a major offensive across the Danube using a pontoon bridge constructed by his engineer Apollodorus of Damascus, who also cut a road through the river cliffs.
 The Romans won a series of victories, including at Tapae and Adamclisi.
 Before Trajan could capture the Dacian capital, Sarmizegetusa, Decebalus sought peace.
 The treaty forced him to surrender territory and engineers provided by Domitian, return equipment, accept Roman garrisons, and refrain from crossing the Danube.

 Within a few years Decebalus broke the agreement, rebuilding his forces, stirring neighboring tribes, and raiding Roman territory.
 In 105, Trajan launched the Second Dacian War, this time crossing on the great stone bridge at Drobeta, also designed by Apollodorus.
 Roman legions advanced north and destroyed Dacian fortresses, eventually besieging Sarmizegetusa.
 The Romans cut its water supply, and the city fell in 106.
 Decebalus fled but committed suicide to avoid capture, and his treasure was seized by Roman forces.

 Rome annexed part of Dacia as a new province, settled with colonists from across the empire and secured with permanent garrisons.
 The conquest brought control of rich gold and silver mines, which strengthened the imperial treasury.
 Trajan celebrated with a triumph in Rome, accompanied by public feasts and games that lasted more than four months.
 The victory was commemorated by Trajan's Column, which depicts the wars in detail, and the influx of resources helped finance Trajan's extensive building projects in Rome.